 By Anna Sekula Posted August 31, 2010, 12:37 PM EDT

-NEW YORK In 2008 Hachette Filipacchi's Metropolitan Home partnered with Showtime to boost the standing of its annual show house, but the shelter magazine folded in December, leaving the television network without its two-time collaborator.
+In 2008 Hachette Filipacchi's Metropolitan Home partnered with Showtime to boost the standing of its annual show house, but the shelter magazine folded in December, leaving the television network without its two-time collaborator.
 Unexpectedly, Showtime is bringing back the project, once again publicizing original TV series like Dexter, Weeds, Nurse Jackie, and Californication through highly stylized living spaces.
 This year the Showtime House is inside the top three penthouses at the recently opened Cassa Hotel and Residences and will debut with a private press preview on Tuesday, September 7.

 “The Showtime House, like the ones that preceded it, is the personification of the Showtime brand,” said Len Fogge, executive vice president of creative, marketing, research, and digital media for Showtime Networks, in a press release.
 “Armed this year with an entirely new group of cutting-edge designers and in a contemporary Midtown location, we infused the latest in cutting-edge technology into the house to demonstrate how both entertainment and design are evolving into new forms.
 These added elements of digital interactivity will add a new dimension to the visitors' experience, providing a deeper connection with our Showtime series.”